aditya2001/java-interview-questions/README.md

 4. HashMap permits single null key and any number of null values.
 5. HashMap is not synchronized which means they are not suitable for thread-safe operations until unless synchronized explicitly.

-## Q. Tree Map?
+## 19. Tree Map?
 Tree map is used when we require key values pair in sorted ascending order.

-## Q. What is the difference between Collection & Collections ?
+## 20. What is the difference between Collection & Collections ?

 “Collection” is an interface.
 If we want to represent a group of individual objects as a single entity, then we should go for Collection.

 “Collections” is an utility class present in java.util package to define several utility methods for Collection objects (like sorting, searching, etc).

-## Q. Call by value and call by reference?
+## 21. Call by value and call by reference?
 Call by value- If we call a method by passing the value in the method parameter, this is known as call by value.
 This does not change original value, just a copy of value is sent to the method.

-## Q. Garbage Collections?
+## 22. Garbage Collections?
 Garbage collection is a mechanism where JVM deletes unreferenced objects from memory and it runs finalize method before running this process.

-## Q. Upcasting and Down casting in Java?
+## 23. Upcasting and Down casting in Java?
 Parent to child is upcasting

 Child to parent is downcasting